Representation of tensor functions using lower-order structural tensor set: three-dimensional theory: Introduction

 The representation of anisotropic scalar- and tensor-valued functions has broad applications in engineering and materials science \cite{ottosen2005mechanics, zheng_theory_1994,Boehler_applications_1987}.
 For scalar-valued functions, the theory developed here can be used to model hyperelastic strain energy functions of elastomers, soft composites \cite{ma2025precisely, Rahman2025}, and biological tissues \cite{chagnon2015hyperelastic}, as well as yield and failure criteria for materials \cite{ottosen2005mechanics,Boehler_applications_1987}.
 For tensor-valued functions, the representation theory provides a basis for modeling mechanical, physical, and mechano-physical properties \cite{madadi_finite_2024}, including stress–strain relations, dielectric properties, and conductivity tensors \cite{nguyen_modeling_2024}.
 It should be emphasized that the present work establishes only the general forms of such scalar- and tensor-valued functions.
 Specific constitutive laws must still be constructed and fitted to experimental or simulation data.

 The remainder of this paper is organized as follows.
 In Sections \ref{sec:2}, we revisit the preliminaries of representation theory for tensor functions.
 Section \ref{sec:3} introduces the proposed lower-order structural tensor sets for all 3D centrosymmetric point groups.
-The detailed representations of scalar- and 2nd-order symmetric tensor-valued functions are reported in Sections \ref{sec:C_i}–\ref{sec:Continuous}.
+The complete representations of scalar- and 2nd-order symmetric tensor-valued functions are reported in Sections \ref{sec:C_i}–\ref{sec:Continuous}.
+We have tried our best to simplify the representations and remove redundant terms, although irreducibility is only desirable but not mandatory.
 Notably, six groups ($\mathcal C_i, \mathcal C_{2h}, \mathcal D_{2h}, \mathcal C_{\infty h}, \mathcal D_{\infty h}, \mathcal K_{h}$) possess only lower-order structural tensors and can therefore be treated using the original Boehler–Liu formulation.
 In contrast, eight groups ($\mathcal C_{4h}, \mathcal D_{4h}, \mathcal C_{3i}, \mathcal D_{3d}, \mathcal C_{6h}, \mathcal D_{6h}, \mathcal T_{h}, \mathcal O_{h}$) possess higher-order structural tensors and should employ the Man-Goddard reformulation together with our proposed lower-order structural tensor sets.
 Throughout this work, we adopt the Schoenflies notation for point groups; for other notation systems, readers may refer to \cite{de2012structure}.
 Finally, the appendix lists functional bases, tensor generators, symmetry operations, and useful matrices for reference.